t4k1t/siun/docs/src/siun-check.1.md

 Fetch list of available updates, apply configured criteria and print calculated urgency score.
 See _siun_(5) for criteria configuration.

+Update providers are read from configuration and may be auto-detected from distro metadata.
+See _siun_(5) for update provider configuration details.

 # OPTIONS

 **-h**, **\--help**